CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 ## Overview
 This project presents an **Explainable AI (XAI) toolkit** designed to address the **black-box problem** in multimodal language models.
-It enables users to **extract, aggregate, and visualize attention mechanisms** from the [`llava-1.5-7b-hf`](https://huggingface.co/llava-hf/llava-1.5-7b-hf) model.
+It enables users to **extract, aggregate, and visualize attention** from the [`llava-1.5-7b-hf`](https://huggingface.co/llava-hf/llava-1.5-7b-hf) model.

-The toolkit provides an interpretable view of the model’s internal reasoning by generating **attention heatmaps** that illustrate the relationship between generated text tokens and visual input regions — effectively answering the question:
+The toolkit provides an interpretable view of the model’s internal reasoning by generating **attention heatmaps** that illustrate the relationship between generated text tokens and visual input regions effectively answering the question:
 > *Where did the model look when generating this token?*

 Our pipeline supports:
-- Extraction of attention weights across **specific steps, layers and heads**
+- Extraction of attention weights across **specific steps, layers and attention heads**
 - **Aggregation** of multi-head attention patterns for clearer interpretation
 - **Visualization** of attention as overlayed heatmaps on input images